Don’t Let Others Make You Feel Guilty

 If someone is making you feel guilty, watch out!
 You could be dealing with a person who wants to manipulate you for their own benefit.

 Making someone else feel guilty is one of the easiest ways to get something done.
-Guilt has enormous power and can be used both for and against you.
+Guilt has enormous power and it isn’t necessarily positive.
+It’s actually quite the opposite, people can use it to manipulate you and get what they want from you.

-Guilt is the feeling that makes you believe you’ve done something wrong, that you haven’t adjusted to what’s expected of you, and you need to fix that somehow.
+Guilt is the feeling that makes you believe you’ve done something wrong, that you haven’t adjusted to what’s expected of you, and you need to fix it somehow.

 Sometimes it humbles you and causes you to ask for forgiveness.
 Other times it makes you act in a way that benefits another person.
 But… what if it’s all a trap?